Twitter risks fraying as engineers exit over Musk upheaval - NewsBreak

 “It’s like saying, ‘These firefighters aren’t doing anything.
 So, we’ll just fire them all.’”

-The engineers also worry Musk will shut down tools involved in content moderation and removing illicit material that people upload to Twitter — or that there simply wouldn’t be enough people on staff to run them properly.
+The engineers also worry that Musk will shut down tools involved in content moderation and removal of illicit material that people upload to Twitter — or that there simply won't be enough people on staff to run them properly.

 Another concern is hackers.
-When they’ve breached the system in the past, diminishing damage depends on detecting them quickly and kicking them out.
+When they’ve breached the system in the past , damage control depends on detecting them quickly and kicking them out.

-It’s not clear how Musk’s housecleaning at Twitter has affected its cybersecurity team, which suffered a major PR black eye in August when the highly respected security chief fired by the company earlier this year, Peiter Zatko, filed a whistleblower complaint claiming the platform was a cybersecurity shambles.
+It’s not clear how Musk’s purge at Twitter has affected its cybersecurity team, which suffered a major public relations black eye in August when the highly respected security chief fired by the company earlier this year, Peiter Zatko, filed a whistleblower complaint claiming the platform was a cybersecurity shambles.

 “So much of the security infrastructure of a large organization like Twitter is in people’s heads,” said Graham, the cybersecurity veteran.
 “And when they’re gone, you know, it all goes with them.”